pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-two/index.md

 ---
-title: "Cloud Systems Part Two: Docker and Amazon ECS"
+title: "Cloud Systems Part Two: Containerizing a Website"

-date: 2021-12-20T12:26:10-08:00
+date: 2021-12-27T12:26:10-08:00

 draft: false

-meta_desc: In this series, learn modern cloud engineering practices and tooling, continuing with containerizing a personal website and deploying it to Amazon ECS!
+meta_desc: In this series, learn modern cloud engineering practices and tooling, continuing with expanding our personal website and containerizing it!

 meta_image: meta.png